Debt Collection Complaints

 1. Contact the Collection Agency In Writing

 The first step to take is to contact the collection agency in writing to let them know what your concerns are.
-The list below includes links to forms which can help you:
+You can visit our debt collection forms page to download a form.

 2. Keep A Copy of Your Request